 And then there are the people whose job it is to watch.
 Chainalysis has clustered over 1 billion wallet addresses and identified 107,000+ real-world entities.
 Arkham Intelligence has tagged over 500 million wallets and runs an "Intel Exchange" — a bounty marketplace where anyone can pay to dox your wallet.
 TRM Labs, now valued at $1 billion, tracks 190+ blockchains for the FBI, DEA, and IRS.

 This article is not about hiding illegal activity.
-It's about the fact that financial privacy is a basic right — and if you're using stablecoins for legitimate purposes, you deserve to know how to protect it.
+It's about the fact that your on-chain financial life is more exposed than your bank account ever was — and nobody warned you.
+I've watched people get their exchange accounts frozen, their wallets drained, their physical safety compromised because they didn't understand what the blockchain shows.
 Everything described here uses legal tools.
 Where tools have legal restrictions, we'll say so clearly.Why This Matters: Real People Get Hurt

 Level 1: Multi-Wallet Strategy (Free, No Tools Required)